jingyi1997/academic-kickstart/content/home/about.md

 # About

 Hi!
-I am Jingyi Xu, a first year PhD student at <a href="www.stonybrook.edu">Stony Brook University</a>.
+I am Jingyi Xu, a second year PhD student at <a href="http://www.stonybrook.edu">Stony Brook University</a> working with Professor Dimitris Samaras.
-My research interets lie in the field of Computer Vision and Deep Learning, with a focus on Face Recognition and Generative Models.
+My research interets lie in the field of Computer Vision and Deep Learning, with a focus on Few-shot Learning and Zero-shot Learning.
 For more information, please refer to my <a href="CV.pdf">Curriculum Vitae</a>.